 Naija Hip Hop: The Freshman Class of African Hip-Hop Artists

-See the newest African hip-hop artists, including music videos and free downloads.
+See the newest African hip-hop artists, including music videos.
 Check out Nigerian naija Hip Hop artists.

 Within the world of African hip-hop artists, Nigerian hip-hop has become quite the phenomenon in the last few years, with Nigerian acts like P-Square, D'Banj and M.I successfully crossing over into Western mainstream and making loads of cash while touring all over Africa and internationally to spread African hip-hop music to the world.
 They have also managed to gain quite a bit of respect for a genre of music that has yet to fulfill its ultimate destiny of preparing a credible platform for cultural exchange and unification through music throughout the Diaspora.

 This year the baton has been handed to a new crop of Nigerian Naija hip-hop artists pushing the boundaries in their own ways, while taking cues from their predecessors and representing hard for African hip-hop music, Nigerians on the continent, and those scattered all over the world.

 With that, here is the freshman class of Nigerian musicians, Nigerian Hip-Hop and the record labels they represent:

 His name alone explains a lot about his music but we assure you even 'ajepakos' can get down to these Studio Magic produced beats.
 The heavy dub-step beats and catchy Yoruba and English rhymes make him a favorite with clubbers from Lagos to London.
 Check out this hit “Omo Pastor".